 As a rule, the assignment engine will only make assignments to employees in active BPP positions.
-An employee is in an active BPP position when they (i.e. their UIN) is the current occupant for a budgeted or wage position.
+An employee is in an active BPP position when they (i.e. their UIN) are the current occupant for a budgeted or wage position.
 Employees are moved in and out of these positions via one of two processes:

 - Action taken via EPA documents.